Generalized chip firing and critical groups of arithmetical structures on trees: Divisors, chip firing, and the critical group

 As an example, we can use Theorem~\ref{thm:invariantfactorbound} to recover the result from \cite[Theorem~7]{B18} that critical groups of arithmetical structures on path graphs are always trivial.

-\begin{example} For a path graph~$P_n$, any divisor is equivalent with respect to any $\vd \in \mathbb{Z}^{V(G)}$ to one with all chips at one vertex, by using the procedure described in Remark~\ref{rem:borrowalongtentacle}.
-The conditions of Proposition~\ref{prop:equivalent} are thus satisfied for some~$X$ of cardinality $n-1$, so Theorem~\ref{thm:invariantfactorbound} implies that the critical group of every arithmetical structure is trivial. \end{example}
+\begin{example} For a path graph, any divisor is equivalent with respect to any $\vd \in \ZZ^{V(G)}$ to one with all chips at one vertex, by using the procedure described in Remark~\ref{rem:borrowalongtentacle}.
+The conditions of Theorem~\ref{thm:invariantfactorbound} are thus satisfied for some~$Z$ of cardinality~$1$, so the critical group of every arithmetical structure is trivial. \end{example}

-The bound of Theorem~\ref{thm:invariantfactorbound} is not necessarily sharp, as the next example shows.
+The bound given by Theorem~\ref{thm:invariantfactorbound} is not necessarily sharp, as the next example shows.

 \begin{example} Consider the graph obtained by merging a $3$-cycle, a $5$-cycle, and a $7$-cycle at one vertex with the Laplacian arithmetical structure.
 The critical group is the cyclic group $\ZZ/105\ZZ$ and so has one invariant factor.
-Becker and Glass \cite[Example~2.3]{BG2016} show that any divisor that is nonzero at only two vertices cannot have order $105$ in the critical group.
+Becker and Glass \cite[Example~2.3]{BG} show that any element of the critical group that is represented by a divisor that is nonzero at only two vertices cannot have order $105$.
 Therefore not all divisors are equivalent to a divisor that is nonzero at only two vertices, so Theorem~\ref{thm:invariantfactorbound} cannot be used to show that the critical group has at most one invariant factor.

-The divisor~$\delta$ obtained by putting $1$~chip on a vertex of the $3$-cycle, $1$~chip on a vertex of the $5$-cycle and $-2$~chips on a vertex of the $7$-cycle has order $105$ in the critical group, implying that every divisor is equivalent to one with chips at only these vertices.
-Letting $Z$ be the set of these three vertices, Theorem~\ref{thm:invariantfactorbound} gives that the critical group has at most $\abs{Z}-1=2$ invariant factors. \end{example}
+The element of the critical group represented by the divisor~$\delta$ obtained by putting $1$~chip on a vertex of the $3$-cycle, $1$~chip on a vertex of the $5$-cycle and $-2$~chips on a vertex of the $7$-cycle has order $105$, implying that every divisor is equivalent to one with chips at only these vertices.
+Letting $Z$ be the set of these three vertices, Theorem~\ref{thm:invariantfactorbound} gives the non-sharp bound that the critical group has at most $\abs{Z}-1=2$ invariant factors. \end{example}